 Finding a suitable place to stay that fits your budget is an essential part of living costs for a student.
 Various accommodation choices are available in Australia, making it easier to find a suitable place.

 Some Australian universities provide on-campus residence halls to students here, costing you around AUD$110 to $280 per week.
 Shared flats with students and living off-campus are preferred mainly by international students as it also helps reduce your extra expenses, which cost you around AUD$95 to $215 per week.

-But, if you prefer living alone instead of sharing your flat or your rented place it may cost you around AUD$185 to $440 per week.
+But, if you prefer living alone instead of sharing your flat or your rented place, it may cost you around AUD$185 to $440 per week.
 Homestays are also available, which allows you to indulge in the beauty and culture of Australia.

 You can find various public transportation facilities in Australia which are reliable and affordable.
 Especially if you live far from the campus, public transport would be the best option to travel to and from your institution.

 Food expenses depend on you; if you prefer eating out, you may need to spend around AUD20 for a meal in an average restaurant.
-Weekly, you can expect to spend around AUD$130 to $280 on your groceries and eating out.
+Weekly, you can expect to spend around AUD$130 to $280 on groceries and eating out.
 But it still depends on your eating habit and you.
-If prefer cooking on your own, it will be much more helpful to control the expenses on food.
+If you prefer cooking on your own, it will be much more helpful to control the expenses on food.

 Student life becomes hectic with all the deadlines for assignments, moving back and forth between your university and your place, and juggling your work life.
 To freshen up your hectic schedule, you can visit various beaches, parks, forests, movies, music festivals, and fares.
 You might spend around AUD$ 40 to $80 a week on entertainment.

 These include extra expenses other than your essential utilities such as study materials, health care needs, shopping, electricity bills, and phone and internet bills.
 Your phone and internet bills may cost you around AUD15 a week.